psychemedia/storytelling-notes/time.md

 This section is apparently derived from the Statutes (Definition of Time) Act 1880, s 1.

-The Summer Time Act 1972, s 3(1), as amended, provides that: ‘Wherever any reference to a point of time occurs in any enactment, Order in Council, order, regulation, rule, byelaw, deed, notice or other document whatsoever, the time referred to shall, during the period of summer time, be taken to be the time fixed for general purposes by 'the Summer Time Act 1972'.
+The Summer Time Act 1972, s 3(1), as amended, provides that: 'Wherever any reference to a point of time occurs in any enactment, Order in Council, order, regulation, rule, byelaw, deed, notice or other document whatsoever, the time referred to shall, during the period of summer time, be taken to be the time fixed for general purposes by 'the Summer Time Act 1972'.

 However, nothing in the Summer Time Act 1972 affects the use of Greenwich Mean Time for the purposes of astronomy, meteorology or navigation, or affects the construction of any document mentioning or referring to a point of time in connection with any of those purposes: s 3(2).
 So pension schemes seem likely to need to use Summer Time and probably not GMT even if (I suggest) the scheme relates to astronomers, weather persons or navigators.